-Angus Winther, with his financial and investment banking background provides the experience required as chairman of the Audit Committee to challenge both the business internally and also the Group auditors.
+Angus Winther, non-executive director, has spent 27 years working in the investment banking industry, primarily advising clients in insurance and financial services.
+With his financial and investment banking background, he provides the experience required as Chair of the Audit Committee to challenge both the business internally and also the Group auditors.
 Angus is also a member of the Remuneration Committee.